Journey to Pascha

 • What does Mary say to Jesus that her sister Martha said before?

-In verse 21 she “scolds” Jesus for not having come sooner.
-This shows the comfortable closeness that these sisters had with Him.
+In verse 32 she “scolds” Jesus for not having come sooner as Martha did in verse 21.
+This ability to speak their minds and even "scold" Jesus shows the comfortable closeness that these sisters had with Him.

 • Why do you think Jesus weeps at Lazarus’ tomb?